 - Cooperate while keeping communication to a minimum.
 Remember not to say anything that could be incriminating.

-- Only speak with your lawyer about your case.
+- Only speak with your criminal defense lawyer about your case.
 Assume that anything you say will be held against you in court.

 - Attend all court dates, and follow the conditions outlined when you were released to avoid additional charges or penalties.

-Should you find yourself facing a cocaine possession charge, whether it is a felony or misdemeanor, hiring a criminal defense attorney in Los Angeles is crucial.
+Should you find yourself facing a cocaine offense, whether it’s a misdemeanor or a felony offense, hiring a criminal defense attorney in Los Angeles is crucial.
 We can analyze your case and devise a strategy to help you achieve the most beneficial resolution possible.

-Understanding the charges against you and determining the best possible defense strategy with a knowledgeable, experienced legal team gives you the best chance of beating the charges levied against you.
+Understanding the drug possession charges against you and determining the best possible defense strategy with a knowledgeable, experienced legal team gives you the best chance of beating the charges levied against you.
+Contact us today to get the help you need for any potential criminal penalties, including felony cocaine possession.